Lullabot/message_integration/README.md

  includes the following.
 See `message_integration.module` and the message templates for more details.

-- All active users will automatically be subscribed to all new content.
-They can later unsubscribe if they want.
+- All active users will automatically be sent all new content.
 - When a node is first published, the code will render the `message` view mode of the node in an HTML email and send it to the subscriber list.
 - When a new revision is created in a published node, the code will use Diff